babashka/process/README.md

 ls: nothing: No such file or directory
 1
 ```

+> Note that `:continue true` only suppresses throwing an exception when the executed command's exit code is non-zero.
+> Other exceptions can throw, for example, when the executable is not found.

 To collect output as a `:string`, use the `:out :string` option as the first argument: